 In many cases, it is unclear if chronic insomnia is a symptom of some physical or psychological condition or if it is a primary disorder of its own.
 In most instances, a mix of psychological and physical conditions causes the insomnia.

-Hormonal fluctuations that occur during menstruation, pregnancy, and menopause put women at higher risk of insomnia.
+Hormonal fluctuations that occur during menstruation, pregnancy, and menopause put women at higher risk for insomnia.
 Women are also more likely than men to suffer from anxiety and depressive disorders, which can cause insomnia.

 Insomnia is more common in older people than younger people.
 As people grow older, sleep patterns change.
 Older adults tend to wake up frequently during the night, wake up earlier, and report waking up feeling unrefreshed.

 Night-shift workers are at risk for falling asleep on the job at least once a week, implying that their internal clocks do not adjust to unusual work times.
-(They are also at much higher risk than other workers for automobile accidents due to their drowsiness and may also have a higher risk for health problems in general.)
+They are also at much higher risk than other workers for automobile accidents due to their drowsiness and may also have a higher overall risk for health problems.